florentpoujol/Daneel/docs/docs/files/setup.md

 If your project is targeted for the webplayer, you need to use the provided `player.html` file instead of the one created when you export your game.

-The `Daneel.min` script that you may find in Daneel's `.cspack` is a minified version of Daneel's main script.
-It makes the game load and run slightly faster and is required if you want your game to load in the webplayer (the non minified version is too big, it just doesn't load in the webplayer).
+You also must use Daneel's minified script `Daneel.min` instead of `Daneel`, that you also find in Daneel's `.cspack`, as the non minified script is just too big to load at all in the webplayer.

 <a name="loading"></a>
 ## Loading